dssg/jakarta_smart_city_traffic_safety_public/resources/video annotation/video_annotation_guide.md

 ![Occlusion](occluded.png)

 The box around the object will now be drawn with a dashed line.
 It is important to do this for the first frame when it's occluded, and to uncheck it if the object becomes completely visible again.
-(Note: "occluded" might mean it is partially out of frame, as above, or it oculd simply be behind something.)
+(Note: "occluded" might mean it is partially out of frame, as above, or it could simply be behind something.)

 **It is important to mark the object as having left the field of view in the first frame you can no longer see it!**